The Secret to Long-Lasting Homemade Mayonnaise

 How Long Does Homemade Mayonnaise Stay Fresh?

-If you’ve never made mayonnaise before, you may not know that homemade mayonnaise recipes are only good for a week in the fridge.
+If you’ve never made mayonnaise, you may not know that homemade mayo recipes are only good for a week in the fridge.
 Of course, commercially-made mayonnaise has preservatives added, so it keeps much longer.

 So why make it yourself?
 I don’t know about you, but our mayonnaise usage can be sporadic.
-I’m afraid I couldn’t use an entire recipe of homemade mayonnaise in a week.
+I’m afraid I couldn’t use an entire batch of homemade mayonnaise in a week.
+This long-lasting mayonnaise recipe is ideal for those who don’t use mayo daily but want a fresh batch available anytime.

 How Whey Extends the Freshness of Mayo